SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

 .. note::

-   Casting does not actually modify the instance or change its values.
+   Casting doesn't actually modify the instance or change its values.
    The underlying instance remains the same; it is simply treated and accessed as an instance of the type to which it has been cast.